-If you are having a medical emergency after using pesticides, call 911 immediately.
-If you have any of the following symptoms during or shortly after using pesticides: headache, blurred vision, pinpoint pupils, weakness, nausea, cramps, diarrhea, and discomfort in the chest, call a physician and the National Poison Control Center hotline (1-800-222-1222).
-Your call will be routed to your State Poison Control Center.
-Anyone with a pesticide exposure poisoning emergency can call the toll-free telephone number for help.
+Seek medical attention immediately if you or any of your fellow workers have unusual or unexplained symptoms that develop within 24 hours of a pesticide exposure.
+If you have any of the following symptoms during or shortly after using pesticides: headache, blurred vision, pinpoint pupils, weakness, nausea, cramps, diarrhea, and discomfort in the chest, call a physician and/or the National Poison Control Center hotline (1-800-222-1222).
+Anyone with a pesticide exposure or poisoning emergency can call the national toll-free Poison Control Center telephone number for help.
 Personnel at the Center will give you first-aid information and direct you to local treatment centers if necessary.
-For immediate medical attention call 911.
-Prompt action and treatment may save a life.